mc-hamster/yado/README.md

 # yagdo
-"Yet Another Garage Door Opener" ...
+"Yet Another  Door Opener" ...
 ESP8266 based Garage Door Controller with JSON REST API and Secure Password ACL.

 ## Features

 1. Open hardware available in ./hardware
  1. PCB available for purchase at OSHPark: TBD
  2. Full BOM available with distributor list: TBD (See BOM in ./hardware for part list)
 1. Open hardware available in ./src.
-Features:
+2. Completed Features:
- 1. tbd
+ 1. Digest based authentication (No clear text passwords) ...
+Done
+ 2. Support for DHCP / Static addresses ...
+Done
+ 3. JSON REST API to read door sensors ...
+Done
+4. In progress
+ 1. USB Interface to configure all settings ...
+In progress
+ 2. Web Admin Interface for configuration ...
+Not started
+ 3. ...
+And more!

 ## To build code: